saahil9jain/AskAlma-1/README.md

-# Cloud-Computing

-Team Name: NullPointers

-Project Title: Ask Alma
+Ask Alma

+A Quora-like question and discussion platform built for Columbia students.
+This platform includes ML-driven features like topic recommendations.
+This is the second version of my (Saahil's) initial Ask Alma venture.

 Team Members:
-Lakshmi Bodapati (lmb2254),
+Lakshmi Bodapati,
-Hamza Jazmati (hz2441),
+Hamza Jazmati,
-Saahil Jain (sj2675),
+Saahil Jain,
-Sachchidanand Deo (ssd2149)
+Sachchidanand Deo